pschaus/linfo2266/website/source/dp/index.rst

 You are asked to find the longest path connecting :math:`s` to :math:`t`, with :math:`s,t \in V` and provided that at least one such path exists.

 #.
 Find a dynamic programming model for this problem and formulate the Bellman recurrence equations.
 #.
+What is the time and space complexity of an algorithm computing these recurrence equations?
+#.
 What do you need to change to solve the shortest-path problem on a DAG?

 Longest Increasing Subsequence